cccbr/online-documents/content/docs/040-navigation-menus/index.md

 {{< hint info >}}
 **Style Tips**:
  1. Note that we are using a Level 1 heading to provide a title for the chapter.
 This does not need to be identical to the title parameter.
 If you click on 'Files & Folders' in this document you will see that the title on the chapter page is 'Files and Folders'.
 This is a useful way of shortening the menu entry to make it look neater.
 The ampersand is useful here.
  2. Note we also use the same weight as our 'for convenience' numbering of the folder.
-This is not essential but it is useful to increase these numbers initially by 10 to make adding extra chapters easier.
+This is not essential but it it avoids confusion and, again, increasing these numbers initially by 10 makes adding extra chapters easier.
 {{< /hint>}}

 ## Section Menu